jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 </div>
 {% endhighlight %}

 The HTML is straight forward.
-As indicated by the class name, that `js-nav_trigger` will be the selector we use to handle click events on the nav menu & nav icon.
+As indicated by the class name, that `js-nav_trigger` will be the selector we use to handle click events.
 Next, we'll setup our `nav-icon` and drop in 3 bars.
 Typical [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) mentallity would suggest we use a single `bar` element, and simply use the pseudo elements `:before` and `:after` for the first and last bars.
-However, we're doing some fancy things–  each bar will need it's own pseudo elements.
+However, we're doing some fancy things–  each bar will need it's own pseudo elements, so just trust me.

 <br>